a2research/introduction_to_r/README.md

 # introduction_to_r
-UC Berkeley Introduction to R Data Exploration and Visualization Course
+UC Berkeley Extension Introduction to R Data Exploration and Visualization Course s